This is how the Harrow Dominion looked when it opened in 1936

 To find out more about the campaign and preservation work of the Cinema Theatre Association, click on their logo below

-And in these current days of slap-it-up, dull as a brick, all straight lines, Lego-like, inspiration-free building, it’s a reminder to us that architects used to have dreams too.
+And in these current days of slap-it-up, dull as a brick, all straight lines, Lego-like, inspiration-free building, it’s a reminder to us all that architects used to have dreams too.

 Here are a number of shots and close ups of this amazing facade which I took on Monday and Tuesday of this week, before it disappeared behind covers once more.
 I hope you’ll enjoy them.
 If you want to share them with others, please do- but as a courtesy, please ensure you use the credit “Photos by Gary Donaldson at UnrestrictedTheatre.co.uk”.
 Thank You.